INNOVATION-ACTIVE BUSINESSES AND COLLABORATION

-All businesses were asked what type of collaborative arrangements they had been involved in during the year ended 30 June 2013.
-More than one type of collaborative arrangement could be selected, including both other collaborative arrangements and no collaborative arrangements.
-The focus in this release is on innovation-active businesses and their collaborative arrangements, while the complete data for all businesses will be released as part of Selected Characteristics of Australian Business, 2012-13 (cat. no. 8167.0).
+All businesses were asked to report the type of collaborative arrangements they had been involved in during the 2014-15 period.
+More than one type of collaborative arrangement could be reported.
+The focus in this release is on innovation-active businesses and their collaborative arrangements.
+The complete data for all businesses will be released in August as part of Selected Characteristics of Australian Business, 2014-15 (cat. no. 8167.0).

 200 or more persons